 This flexible online MLS program is led by faculty from the Center for Cybersecurity and Privacy Protection at Cleveland-Marshall College of Law and other leading practitioners in the field.
 Also, the curriculum is grounded in relevant, real-world experience.

 The program is part-time and fully online.
 It equips graduates with the necessary knowledge and skills to enter the field.
 Also, it helps professionals advance in the fast-growing data privacy and cybersecurity fields.
-To learn more about this MLS Program fill out of form on our website.
+Fill out the form on our website to learn more about the online MLS Program.